coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 ```

 > when an XR browser updates the human text, a quick scan for nonmatching tags (`@book{nonmatchingbook` e.g.) should be performed and prompt the enduser for deleting them.

-# HYPER copy/paste

-The previous example, offers something exciting compared to simple copy/paste of 3D objects or text.
-XR Text according to the XR Fragment spec, allows HYPER-copy/paste: time, space and text interlinked.
-Therefore, the enduser in an XR Fragment-compatible browser can copy/paste/share data in these ways:

-1. time/space: 3D object (current animation-loop)
-1. text: TeXt object (including BibTeX/visual-meta if any)
-1. interlinked: Collected objects by visual-meta tag

 # Security Considerations